lightbend/cloudflow/core/README.md

 # Cloudflow Streamlets Library

+## Prerequisites

+  The Cloudflow streamlet library must be built and tested using JDK8.

 ## Building and testing the Cloudflow Operator image

 In order to test changes made to the `cloudflow-operator` module on GKE there are several steps involved: